 The Direction subfield is set to indicate Uplink or Downlink direction.

+A STA should attempt to use an additional TID from AC_BK before attempting to use an additional TID from AC_BE access cateogory.

 The STA shall not request concurrent activation of both TIDs 0 and 3 as additional TIDs for SCS stream, or concurrent activation of both TIDs 1 and 2 as additional TIDs.